jobinjohnym84/Ether_EXP/README.md

 2. If the writing parties trust each other
 3. If you dont want to involve a third party to store or verify your data or transactions.

-# My experience with different Framework and Tools (unfortunately most of them failed when metamask is not avilable)
+# My experience with different Frameworks and Tools (unfortunately most of them failed when metamask is not avilable)

 Below tools requires nodejs, which can be downloaded from https://nodejs.org/en/ Once nodejs is installed use below commands via npm install